twillis209/GWAS_tools/README.md

 conda env create --file environment.yaml
 ```

-The pipeline also expects the `liftOver` executable to be on the path ([download here](https://genome-store.ucsc.edu/)).

-Lastly, the pipeline's R scripts also require the following packages:
+This environment should also provide `R` and the following packages:
 - `data.table`
 - `stringr`
 - `magrittr`

+The pipeline also expects the `liftOver` executable to be on the path ([download here](https://genome-store.ucsc.edu/)).

 ## Testing the pipeline